How combining decision and process modeling can make business analysts' life easier

 Does this imply that DMN is too chaotic?
 The answer is no. The DMN standard introduces a distinction between the overall decision model (called Decision Requirements Graph, DRG) and partial views on specific subsets (called Decision Requirements Diagram, DRD).

-You do not even need to draw the complete DRG, because every connection you draw in a DRD is stored in the DMN model: if you connect two decisions in a diagram, then all the diagrams that visualize both must display the connection.
+You don't even need to draw the complete DRG, because every connection you draw in a DRD is stored in the DMN model: if you connect two decisions in a diagram, then all the diagrams that visualize both must display the connection.
 Cardanit supports this feature of the standards and helps you maintain well-ordered models without redundancies.

 I have modeled processes and decisions, now what?